Cleveland Thyagaraja Festival: Present Day

 The Cleveland Thyagaraja Festival now takes place over 12 days, beginning the Wednesday before Easter.
 The majority of the programs presented are Carnatic music concerts.

 The festival includes a variety of musicians, from star performers to rising youngsters, to lesser-known stalwarts.
 There is a mix of vocalists and instrumentalists, and the committee has made it a point to include veena and nadaswaram artists each year to support these traditional instruments.
 The festival also started featuring a small number of Hindustani concerts, since 2012.

 There are also a number of dance performances at the festival.
 These are mostly Bharathanatyam, but Kuchipudi, Kathak, Kathakali, Mohiniyattam, Odissi, Yakshagana, and Andhra Natyam have also been featured.
 Many of the dance performances are specially commissioned works, with original music and choreography (Ramayana in 5 parts, 2011; Mahabharatha in 5 parts, 2014; Srimad Bhagavatham in 5 parts, 2017).

 The festival is notable for the large participation of children and youth.
 Apart from the music and dance competitions, there are also several concerts presented by music schools that bring large numbers of their students from across North America.
 Winners from the music and dance competitions are also regularly featured in productions.

 There have also been a number of collaborative programs involving non-Indian musicians, both as a fusion of Indian and Western classical music, as well Jazz and World Music concerts.

-The year 2020 saw no festival due to the coronavirus pandemic.
+The festival was not held in the years 2020-2022 due to the COVID-19 pandemic.